linnykoleh/Spring/Notes.md

 - The `@Profile` annotation can be applied at the following locations:
     - At class level in `@Configuration` classes.
+    	- Beans in the configuration class and beans in configuration(s) imported with `@Import` annotation(s) will only be created and registered if the conditions in the `@Profile` annotation are met.
+    - At class level in classes annotated with `@Component` or annotated with any other annotation that in turn is annotated with `@Component`.
+    	- The component will only be created and registered if the conditions in the `@Profile` annotation are met.
     - On methods annotated with the `@Bean` annotation.
+    	- Applied to a single method annotated with the `@Bean` annotations.
+The bean will only be created and registered if the conditions in the `@Profile` annotation are met.
+    - Type level in custom annotations.
+        - Acts as a meta-annotation when creating custom annotations.
 - Activating Profile(s)
    - Programmatic registration of active profiles when the Spring application context is created.
     ```java